Token System Design

 The engineers find it much easier to build because the design components now match the code structure.

 I learned how vital it is to stay in constant communication with the engineering team.
 Something that seems like a simple design tweak in Figma can sometimes be very difficult to implement in code.
-By syncing often, I was able to build a system that was both beautiful and easy for the developers to build.
+By syncing often, the design system achieved a balance of visual consistency and technical efficiency.

 A design system is never "finished."
 As the software becomes more complex, the system needs to evolve with it.
-I also learned to embrace new tools to work more efficiently—for example, using Figma Console MCP to audit the system and Figma’s AI tools for rapid prototyping.
+I also learned to embrace new tools to work more efficiently.
+For example, I use Claude Code with the Figma Console MCP to audit the system and Figma Make for rapid prototyping.
 Staying adaptable allows me to keep the system up-to-date as the industry changes.

 The design system is a living project that will grow alongside our software.
 Because we are currently working with limited resources, I focused on adding clear descriptions and visualising tokens directly within the Figma files for the team to use immediately.